About Transport for the North

-Published in February 2019, this is our principal policy document and informs how Government, Network Rail, Highways England and HS2 Ltd can work with partners in the North to deliver investment that can transform the economy.
+Published in February 2019, this is our principal policy document and informs how Government, Network Rail, National Highways and HS2 Ltd can work with partners in the North to deliver investment that can transform the economy.

 The North’s civic and business leaders came together with one voice to approve the bold plan for infrastructure investment in the North.
-Almost two years on from its launch, we have made great strides in calling for change in how transport is planned, funded and delivered for our region.
+More than two and a half years since its launch, we have made great strides in calling for change in how transport is planned, funded and delivered for our region.

 Gracie, aged 6, from Sheffield, outlined why our work is so important for her generation.

 There are a number of ambitious programmes which form the foundation of Transport for the North’s work:

 Northern Powerhouse Rail is our ambitious plan for a rail network that will provide fast, frequent and reliable links between the North’s biggest city regions and its largest airport.
 It will be a prominent area of activity for TfN in the coming year.